paulagsotres/Still_Count/README.md

 ```
 You should now see (still_count) in your conda environments – this means the environment is active.

 ---
----

-### 5️⃣ Install dependencies
+### 4️⃣ Install dependencies

-With the environment active, run:
+With the environment active, open the terminal and run:
 ``` bash
 pip install -r requirements.txt
 ```